jeanfredson/NOOTA/README.md

 iOS 11 NOOTA: [Download](https://raw.githubusercontent.com/Jwhite077/NOOTA/master/tvOS_11_Beta_Profile.mobileconfig)

+**iOS 12 Certificates will replace the current iOS 11 Certificates upon release**

 Just install the profile and hit reboot.
 Enjoy!

 (This profile also blocks ota on 32bit devices on 8.4.1 from the 9.4.5 OTA.)